Tsedeniya-D/IMS-testing/README.md

 This project is licensed under the MIT License.

 ## License
-This project is proprietary and intended for internal use by [Organization Name].
+This project is proprietary and intended for internal use by Space Science and Geospatial Institute.
 Unauthorized copying, distribution, or use is prohibited.

 ---